 - Have you factored in your staffing needs?
-Many industries in Oregon are experiencing labor shortages at the moment, making it important to think ahead about your labor needs.
+Many industries in Oregon are experiencing labor shortages, making it important to think ahead about your labor needs.

 Organize Your 4th Quarter Marketing Strategies

 The holiday season offers many opportunities for small businesses to amp up their promotions.
 Planning your marketing strategies ahead of time will help business owners make the most of 4th quarter sales.
-Make sure you have your target market and target audience dialed in for the holiday season.
+So make sure you have your target market and target audience dialed in for the holiday season.

 Some specific days small business owners should consider taking advantage of in the 4th quarter include:

-- Small Business Saturday, November 26, 2022: Small Business Saturday is a day to celebrate and support small businesses and all they do for their communities.
-Think about how you can participate and encourage your community (and beyond!) to support your small business.
+- Small Business Saturday, November 25, 2023: This is a day to celebrate and support small businesses and all they do for their communities.
+Think about how you can participate and encourage your community (and beyond!) to support your business.

 Ideally, your holiday marketing strategies should encompass all your communication channels, including your website, social media accounts, and public/media relations.